Collen-Roller/collen-roller.github.io/index.md

-Hello, if you're here, thanks for swinging by!
+Hello, thanks for swinging by!

 ### A bit on me

 If you're here it's likely to checkout my portfolio of things I've worked on.
 If you want to see my papers, head to the bottom, I normally update it when I can.

 ### current research interests